Christine Erickson: Elections

 In 2012, when incumbent Republican Representative Lora Hubbel ran for South Dakota Senate and left a District 11 seat open, Erickson ran in the four-way June 5, 2012 Republican Primary and placed first with 539 votes (31.2%) ahead of incumbent Representative Mark Willadsen; in the four-way November 6, 2012 General election, Erickson took the first seat with 5,685 votes (30.93%) and fellow Republican nominee Jim Stalzer took the second seat ahead of Democratic former Representative Darrell Solberg and Jim Larson, who had run for the seat in 2010.

 In 2014, Erickson ran for the at-large B seat of the Sioux Falls City Council, when Jim Entenman chose not to seek re-election.
 She defeated her Democratic challenger Denny Pierson by 17,489 votes (65%) to 9,470 (35%).
 She resigned her District 11 seat after the election, and her vacancy was filled by Willadsen, who was appointed by Governor of South Dakota, Dennis Daugaard, to finish her term.
 In 2018, she defeated Nick Weiland 67% to 33%.

+In 2026, Erickson ran for Mayor of Sioux Falls.
+She placed first in the June 2 primary election, winning 37% of the vote.
+Since none of the five candidates got 50% of the vote, she and state senator Jamie Smith advanced to a runoff election on June 23, where she defeated Smith by just two votes.
+After a recount, Erickson's lead increased to four votes, and Smith conceded the race.
+Erickson was sworn in as mayor on July 17, 2026; she is the first woman to hold that position.

+Personal life

+Erickson's brother is former National Football League placekicker Adam Vinatieri, who currently holds the record for most points scored in the NFL.